second-state/smart-contract-search-engine/documentation/harvesting.md

 This state update will also run repeatedly without the need for calling this command again.

 **Run at startup**
-Technically speaking you will just want to run all of these commands the one time, at startup.
+Technically speaking you will just want to run all of these commands the **one** time, at startup!.
 The system will take care of itself.
 Here is an example of how to run this once at startup.

 **Step 1**
 Create a bash file, say, `~/startup.sh` and make it executable with the `chmod a+x` command.
 Then put the following code in the file.